prateekjoshi2013/woodpecker-ci-argo-cd-primer/readme.md

-- first set up github with oauth app details with the ngrok static url:
+- first set up github with oauth app details with the ngrok static url can also be done using cloudflared:

 ![alt text](image.png)